 If you want to get sharp photos in low light without raising the ISO too much, a tripod is an essential accessory.
 It will also allow you to experiment with long exposure photography, where you leave the shutter open for seconds or even minutes at a time, which can make for some amazing effects when photographing things like cityscapes or rivers and waterfalls.

 When purchasing your first tripod, there are a few things to consider such as weight, stability and height.
 Weight is important because you’ll be carrying the tripod around with you and don’t want anything too heavy, but it also needs to be stable enough to support your camera and the lenses you plan to use.
-If in doubt, check out the Digital Photography School’s guide to buying a tripod.
+You can hear more about what we recommend for upgrading your photography gear with our blog.

 Lighting can make or break a photo, and the early morning and evening are widely thought to be the best times of day for taking photos.
 In photography, the hour just after the sun rises or before it sets is called the “golden hour,” because the sun is lower in the sky and the light is softer and warmer.